 Below, we’ve answered some of the most commonly asked questions regarding the tomato knife and its cousin, the bread knife.

 Why do bread knives have prongs?

 Bread knives’ prongs allow the user to perform long, smooth strokes and pierce the bread’s outer surface without much effort, every time.

 Can you use a bread knife to cut tomatoes?

 A bread knife and tomato knife are very similar, as they both feature jagged lengths.
 You can easily use a bread knife to cut tomatoes.

 What about straight-edged knives?
-These tools won’t be as effective as serrated ones.
-However, as long as you sharpen your straight-edged knife properly, you can perform a satisfactory job.
+These kitchen tools won’t be as effective as serrated ones for preparing your food.
+However, as long as you sharpen your straight-edged knife properly, you can perform a satisfactory job for the most part.

 Do tomatoes blunt knives?

 A common myth is that cutting tomatoes will dull your knives.
 Some people believe tomatoes’ acidity will cause their blades to become blunt.
 Others think that the sawing motion that serrated blades demand will cause bluntness.

 These misconceptions couldn’t be further from the truth.
 As long as you take proper care of your blades, they shouldn’t blunt any quicker than usual.